Caius T. Ryland: California State Assembly

 Ryland was elected to the California State Assembly from the 4th district in 1855, and chaired the Committee on Internal Improvements where he reported a bill on building a wagon road across the Sierra Nevada Mountains.
-He was re-elected in 1867 from the 7th district and served as Speaker of the Assembly, serving in the office until 1868.
+He left office in 1857 and was then re-elected in 1867 from the 7th district, also serving as Speaker of the Assembly until 1868.
 He left the Assembly in 1869.

 Later career

-In 1876, Ryland was chairman of the Democratic State Convention and tried an unsuccessful run for U.S. Senate.
+In 1876, Ryland was chairman of the State Democratic Convention and unsuccessfully ran for U.S. Senate.
 He practiced law in San Jose until his death in 1897.